Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Simulation studies

 An important remark about the data generating process described by (\ref{hillPO}) is that it does not really induce strong confounding, since it is easy for a non-parametric base-learner to distinguish the two underlying polynomials $\mathbb{E} [ Y^{(Z_i)} \mid \bm{X}_i = \bm{x}_i ]$.
-Besides, the fact that noise around the conditional mean is independently simulated for the two potential outcomes produces extra noise around CATE that often results in unrealistically large variation in the simulated ITE.
-In the ACTG-175 simulated example illustrated in Section 4.2, we will follow the parametrization found in \cite{wager_2019} and \cite{hahn_2020} in the data generating process of the outcome surface, in order to induce stronger confounding (which is believed to be common in observational studies) and avoid creating unnecessarily high noise around CATE.
+And since the two polynomials $\mathbb{E} [ Y^{(Z_i)} \mid \bm{X}_i = \bm{x}_i ]$ are extremely different from each other, CATE ends up being an unrealistically complex function.
+Besides, the fact that noise around $\mathbb{E} [ Y^{(Z_i)} \mid \bm{X}_i = \bm{x}_i ]$ is independently simulated for the two potential outcomes produces extra noise around CATE, $\mathbb{V}( Y_i^{(1)} - Y_i^{(0)} ) = \mathbb{V}(\varepsilon_{i,1}) + \mathbb{V}(\varepsilon_{i,0})$, that renders estimation challenging for every model in general.
+This implies that a relatively higher number of Monte Carlo replications of the experiment are needed to obtain estimates of $\sqrt{\mbox{PEHE}}$ with sufficiently low variance to effectively compare methods' performance (in this case $B=1000$ appears to suffice).
+In the ACTG-175 simulated example illustrated in the next section, we will follow the parametrization found in \cite{robinson_1988}, \cite{wager_2019} and \cite{hahn_2020} in the data generating process of the outcome surface, in order to induce stronger confounding (which is believed to be common in observational studies), generate a relatively simpler and more realistic CATE function, and avoid creating unnecessarily high noise around CATE.